 Judaism is a monotheistic religion.
 Their one God, Yahweh, is the creator of the universe.
 Judaism originated in the Middle East but has spread across many landscapes and throughout many countries over time.
 Its main home lies in Israel, the promised land of the Hebrews.
 Christianity derives from the teachings and practices of Judaism, but its followers worship both Yahweh and Jesus Christ, who are the father and son of the holy trinity, respectively.
 Jewish people are Yahweh’s chosen people.
 They constructed the first monotheistic religion and followed the spoken word of Yahweh.

-Hinduism originated around 1,500 B.C. and is mainly practiced in south Asian countries like India.
+Hinduism originated around 1,500 B.C. and is mainly practiced in Southeast Asian countries like India.
 In fact, approximately four out of every five Indians affiliate with the Hindu religion.
 Religions like Buddhism, Jainism, and Sikhism have derived from the Hindu faith, too, making Hinduism one of the world’s oldest religions.

 Hinduism is based on the concept of dharma, which promotes the practice of virtue and morality.
 In addition, dharma is the omnipresent power that structures society and processes within the universe.
 Hinduism includes a caste system, which organizes social classes into different spheres.
 It also promotes many symbols, like the om, which represents a sacred sound, and the swastika, which represents good fortune.
 The swastika was later marred by the rise of the Nazi party.
 The ideas of samsara and karma have also influenced Hinduism.
 Samsara, in basic terms, signifies reincarnation, and karma refers to the law of cause and effect.
-Hinduism has no formal founder or single book of holy inspiration.
+Hinduism has no formal founder or a single book of holy inspiration.
 However, sacred texts like the Vedas contain several scriptures that include teachings and hymns.

 Hindus believe in one main god, Brahma, but they also believe in other gods that stem from Brahma.
 This organization of deities is henotheism.
 Hindus believe Brahma created the world and all things within it.
 However, Brahma is often associated with two other prominent deities: Vishnu and Shiva.
 Vishnu is the god that protects all, and Shiva is the god that destroys all in order to rebuild it.